stefankober/detective-board/README.md

 Released under MIT license.

 # Changelog

-v0.2.0:

-- Moved storage from localStorage to IndexedDB
-- Added async autosave and restore UI
-- Added 30-day cleanup for stale backups
+v.0.2.1:

+- bugfix: autocleanup after 30 days
+- added button to remove all backups
+- fixed time string, so it shows local time, not UTC
+- removed stale random string at the end of backup name